 Ultrafiltered Milk and Canada

-Milk is composed of butterfat, protein, other milk solids, and water.
-The standard composition of milk is 3-4 pounds of fat, and approximately 3.5 pounds of protein per 100 pounds of milk.
+Milk is composed of butterfat, protein, other milk solids and water.
+The standard composition of milk is 3-4 pounds of fat and approximately 3.5 pounds of protein per 100 pounds of milk.
 Milk is 87 percent water.
 Ultrafiltration is a process that separates these milk components based on the size of the membrane, retaining the milk proteins while allowing for the lactose, water, and other minerals to pass through.
 The final product is a concentrated dairy ingredient with higher protein levels that can be used as a substitute for traditional milk in cheese making.

-To support their domestic dairy market Canada maintains strict tariffs and import quotas and administers a milk supply management system.
+To support its domestic dairy market Canada maintains strict tariffs and import quotas and administers a milk supply management system.
 In Canada, raw milk that is sold to processors is classified and priced based on end use.
 The classes range from fluid milks and creams (Class 1) to milk used for further processing (Class 5, also known as the special classes).
 The price of milk in the special classes is based on international dairy commodity prices.

 A result of Canada’s dairy policies is that the price of Canadian milk is typically higher than the price of milk in the U.S. This price difference between U.S. and Canadian dairy and milk products, along with the U.S. proximity to Canada, made U.S.-produced milk proteins a competitively priced input for Canadian cheese processors.

 U.S. dairy farmers and processors responded to this demand that emerged several years ago by making multi-million-dollar plant investments and expanding production and export volumes of these milk proteins.
-USDA trade data reveals that in 2010 U.S. exported $28 million of milk protein substances to Canada.
+USDA trade data reveals that in 2010 the U.S. exported $28 million of milk protein substances to Canada.
 By 2014, this total had grown to more than $100 million in annual exports.
 From 2010 to 2016, the value of these exports totaled more than $500 million, Figure 1.

 Canada recognized the issue several years before volumes increased significantly.
 In 2008, Canada created a new quota on these milk proteins and effectively limited the market access to 10,000 metric tons per year.
-However, due to the North American Free Trade Agreement (NAFTA), that quota could not be applied to U.S.-produced ultrafiltered milk.
+However, due to the North American Free Trade Agreement, that quota could not be applied to U.S.-produced ultrafiltered milk.

-The national ingredients strategy is in response to the growth in imports from the U.S. Canada begin pursuing development this strategy in late 2015.
+The national ingredients strategy is in response to the growth in imports from the U.S. Canada begin pursuing development of this strategy in late 2015.
 By April 2016, according to the Ontario Regulatory Registry, Ontario implemented a new Class 6 milk pricing program that “will include skim milk solids in all forms that can be used as ingredients, including but not limited to skim milk, skim milk powder, ultrafiltered and diafiltered milk, whole milk powder and condensed or evaporated milk (not for retail).”
 The price for this milk is based on international prices of milk products, effectively dropping the price of milk to Canadian processors, and in doing so severely cut into this well-established market for U.S. milk protein substances.

 Canada then continued to build on this approach by translating it into a national program.
 The agreement to pursue that national path was reached in July 2016 when the national ingredients strategy was announced.
 The provincial governments of Canada adopted the program earlier this year.